Table of contents

 Best Time to Visit Budapest

-Budapest is a city that charms visitors year-round, but the best time to visit largely depends on your preferences.
+Budapest is a delightful city for visitors all throughout the year, depending on the season.
 Spring (March to May) and Autumn (September to November) offer mild weather and fewer crowds, making it ideal for exploring the city's outdoor attractions.
 Summer months (June to August) bring warmer temperatures and a bustling atmosphere with numerous festivals.
 For those who enjoy a festive ambiance and don't mind the cold, Winter is magical with Christmas markets and thermal baths providing a warm escape.

 Local Currency: The Forint